2. Quick Start#

 2. Model#

-• pairs of images to compare whether they are similar,
+• Image pairs to check if they are similar

 class SimpleNet(nn.Module):